COST GUIDES

 A typical rethatch could take anything up to 10 weeks (depending on the size and scope of the job)

-Ridge replacement
+Ridge replacement cost

-Ridge replacement is likely to cost in the region of £7,000and could be needed every10-15 years
+Ridge replacement is likely to cost in the region of £7,000 and could be needed every 10-15 years

 This job can take anything from 1-2 weeks (depending on the intricacy of the pattern and whether any other repairs are needed)

-Three main factors affect the cost of a thatched roof:
+Three main factors affect thatched roof prices:

 1. The size of the roof and complexity of the design